khatibomar/kv/README.md

 For an example on how this library is used in an application, please refer to [go-rest-api](https://github.com/qiangxue/go-rest-api) which is a starter kit for building RESTful APIs in Go.

-## Requirements

-Go 1.13 or above.

 ## Getting Started

-The ozzo-validation package mainly includes a set of validation rules and two validation methods.
+The KV package is a fork of [ozzo-validation](https://github.com/go-ozzo/ozzo-validation) mainly includes a set of validation rules and two validation methods.
 You use validation rules to describe how a value should be considered valid, and you call either `validation.Validate()` or `validation.ValidateStruct()` to validate the value.
+In this fork I am aiming to remove usage of reflection.

 ### Installation

 Run the following command to install the package:

 ```
-go get github.com/go-ozzo/ozzo-validation
+go get github.com/khatibomar/kv
 ```

 ### Validating a Simple Value